sivann/kafkatop/README.md

 Shows:

+* A brief with topic and partitions lists and consumer group statuses
 * Rate of events written to topics
 * Rate of events consumed by consumer groups, per topic
 * Shows LAG per consumer group and topic